National Funding Review 2020: Loans for Small BusinessesSmall Business Loans

 It’s not easy to find rates on National Funding’s website.
 Unlike many other lenders, the company doesn’t advertise its typical APR ranges, and you cannot get pre-approval for a loan product without actually submitting an application first and waiting for a loan specialist to contact you with options.

 However, after searching around, we found that National Funding’s short-term small business loans are not based on APR.
 Rather, small business loans are available for $5,000 to $500,000, depending on your company’s needs.
 National Funding advertises interest as “factor rates.”
-These rates range from 1.17 to 1.36.
+(Note: National Funding was not able to provide us with its current factor rates at this time.)

 It’s easy to determine how much your loan will cost you based on the factor rate the company offers you.
 Simply multiply your borrowed amount by your factor rate and you’ll get your total out-of-pocket cost for the loan.